-Once you have hired an attorney and chosen which type of bankruptcy is best for your financial situation, it is time to file for bankruptcy in Langhorne, PA.
-This process can be confusing and lengthy, so it is best to have an experienced lawyer by your side.
+Once you have consulted with our lawyers and chosen which type of bankruptcy is best for your financial situation, it is time to file a bankruptcy petition in Langhorne.
+This process can be confusing and lengthy, so it is best to be prepared for what to expect.

 Get Credit Counseling

-In order to file for either Chapter 7 or Chapter 13 bankruptcy in Langhorne, PA, you must get credit counseling.
+In order to file for either Chapter 7 or Chapter 13 bankruptcy in Langhorne, you must get credit counseling.
 Essentially, credit counseling exists to educate debtors about debt settlement, budgeting, and financial security.
 Getting a credit counseling certification and including it alongside your bankruptcy forms is crucial.
-Your Langhorne, PA bankruptcy lawyer can help you get a credit counseling certification within 180 days prior to your bankruptcy filing so that your case is not dismissed.
+Our lawyers can help you get a credit counseling certification within 180 days prior to your bankruptcy filing so that your case is not dismissed.

 Create a Plan

-If you and your attorney decide that filing for Chapter 13 bankruptcy is preferable, you must include a repayment plan along with all other documents.
+If you and your attorney decide that filing for Chapter 13 bankruptcy is preferable, you must be prepared to submit a repayment plan along with all other documents.
 While this repayment plan is subject to change, it is crucial to include and can set the tone for your entire bankruptcy.
-An experienced Langhorne, PA bankruptcy lawyer can assess your income and debts to devise a repayment plan that will satisfy the court and creditors.
+We can assess your income and debts to devise a repayment plan that will satisfy the court and your creditors.

 File in Court

-Once you have compiled the necessary information, your attorney will help you file for bankruptcy in Langhorne, PA.
+Once you have compiled the necessary information, our attorneys will help you file a bankruptcy petition in Langhorne.
 All bankruptcy cases are handled in federal court.
 After receiving your information, the court will decide whether to dismiss your case or approve your plan.
-Having an attorney by your side during this process is crucial to increase the chances that the court will approve your petition for bankruptcy, putting you one step closer to financial stability.
+Having our attorneys by your side during this process is crucial to increase the chances that the court will approve your petition for bankruptcy, putting you one step closer to financial stability.